Alice Gebura

 Amy Gjerde, Anesthesiologist

-Remix: La La Parody (2 1/2 minutes)
+Remix: La La Parody, A Response to Romantic Co-Dependency (2 1/2 minutes)

 This is a clip from a film directed by Di Cesare and Hebert of Louise Lacavalier performing with La La Human Steps in 1985.
 I added a mash-up sound score.